Ready to file?

-- Book of Accounts – these include an income statement, a balance sheet, and copies of withholding certificates (if any) and a record of any advance payment made during the year, including instalment tax.
+- Book of Accounts – these include an income statement, a balance sheet, copies of withholding certificates (if any), and a record of any advance payment made during the year, including installment tax.

 I have Withholding Tax Certificates, how do I file my returns?

 Where the tax withheld was not final, you will have to prepare a summary of income received as per the withholding certificates and file a return that includes that income.
 Withholding tax is utilized a credit on tax payable.